Michael Caine biography

 in The Cider House Rules.
 For his efforts he was rewarded an Oscar for Best Actor in a Supporting

 role.
 He was again nominated for an Oscar for his work in The Quiet American (2002) and played Haley Joel Osment's eccentric uncle in Secondhand Lions (2003).
-He continues to work steadily with roles in The Statement (2003), Batman Begins, The Dark Knight (2008) and Inception (2010).
-And it doesn't stop there.
-Caine has been busy working on several huge movies recently, including Journey 2: The Mysterious Island (2012), Mr. Morgan's Last Love (2012), and The Dark Knight Rises (2012).
-More recently, starred alongside Matthew McConaughey in the sci-fi film Interstellar (2014), as well as the drama Youth (2015), and can now be seen reprising his role as Arthur in the sequel Now You See Me 2.
+He continued to work steadily with roles in The Statement (2003), Batman Begins, The Dark Knight (2008) and Inception (2010).
+He left the 2000s behind with work in such films as Journey 2: The Mysterious Island (2012), Mr. Morgan's Last Love (2012), and The Dark Knight Rises (2012).

 Caine, who has two daughters (one with first wife Patricia, and one with second wife Shakira), was awarded a knighthood in the Queen's Birthday Honours List in 2000 for his contribution to the performing arts.
 He was formally knighted at Buckingham Palace under his real name of Maurice Micklewhite but is known professionally as Sir Michael Caine.